1. Rather than trying to win by outsmarting the competition, better trying to win by eliminating the competition, and

 6. In the short run – say, five years – the money management business is about 80% luck and 20% skills; in the long run, it swaps to 80% skills and 20% luck.

 7. To ensure the long-term success of a money management operation, the client side of the equation is more important than the manager’s; so pick the former with maximum care.

 8. Sometimes bad process leads to great outcomes, and sometimes great process leads to bad outcomes; the world owes us nothing — it was here first — and has never been designed as a fair place.

 9. Great managers will go through long periods of under-performance; that’s a great time to hop in.
 Average managers will go through long periods of over-performance; that’s a great time to get out.

-10. Some investors are fantastic analysts but poor portfolio managers, while some others are poor analysts but fantastic managers; those fantastic at both endeavors stand out as super rare breeds.
+10. Some investors are fantastic analysts but poor portfolio managers, while some others are poor analysts but fantastic managers; those fantastic at both endeavors stand out as a rare breed.

 11. It is impossible to avoid the pitfalls of hubris after years of repeated successes; in a like manner, it is impossible to avoid the stigma of defeat after years of repeated failures.

 12. Irrespective of how strong a tailwind, how smart a manager and how sharp the rhetoric, one day or another excessive leverage will kill the business; there are no exceptions and this time won’t be different.

 13. Value investing appeals to old-fashioned virtues such as fortitude, freedom, sound logic and humility; but unless you’re Warren Buffett, it is useless trying to evangelize non-believers, for when misfortune strikes they will ultimately hold it as a grudge against you.

 14. There’s no investing style better than another; there’s just a style you get comfortable with because it fits your particular temperament.

 15. There’s only one definition of value investing — the disciplined pursuit of mispriced gambles — but plenty of roads that lead to Rome; find yours instead of following others’, for value always lies in the eye of the beholder.